Bosham – Holy Trinity

 5. (Under south east chancel window) C13 double piscina, each half of which has a roll-moulded trefoil head, separated by a short shaft with a foliage capital.

-Recess: (By south doorway) It has a slight ogee-head and is cusped, with a head at the end of each lobe.
+Recess: (By south doorway) It has a slight ogee-head and is cusped, with a large head at the end of each lobe.
 It looks C14.

 1. F G Aldsworth: Recent Observations on the Tower of Holy Trinity Church, Bosham, SAC 128 (1990) pp55-72